-Increasing your security posture with Microsoft Defender ATP and Secure Score
+Increasing your security posture with Microsoft Defender for Endpoint and Secure Score

-And with yet another part (part 4) in my blog series about Microsoft Defender ATP, it’s now time to look at the combination MDATP and Secure Score.
+And with yet another part (part 4) in my blog series about Microsoft Defender for Endpoint, it’s now time to look at the combination MDfE and Secure Score.

 You might be wondering what Secure Score is, well let’s elaborate on that first shall we?

 Secure Score is a dashboard which contains inventory data from various sources in the Microsoft 365 ecosystem.

 What Secure Score does is taking the security baselines set up by Microsoft and compare these with your current Microsoft 365 configuration.

 Every security “action” is part of a category and has a percentage score based on the weight it holds in the total security posture.